Rule #1 of travel with two kids under 4: Get the munchkins out of the rental house, or they will destroy the rental house.

 On top of this, the architecture’s layers of windows mean that you can be wandering in one exhibit, and suddenly come upon a 30-foot high window peeking back into a new angle of the exhibit you left an hour ago!
 Devi loved leaning against this portal, watching the “Until” spinners from his hidden vantage point.

 Turns out you can even rent sections of MASS MoCA for events, including weddings!
+(The Peabody Essex Museum in Salem, MA also uses its gorgeous space for events.)
 My mind raced with the parties one could throw in the luscious green courtyard, or in this chunky, fairy-light-swathed hall…

 The fifth and final (for this article) reason that MASS MoCA is must-visit is the Sol LeWitt exhibit: a maze of towering, color-singing wall paintings spanning over an acre of the museum.

 Devi’s reaction: “Mama!
 Big colors!!!
 What’s behind this wall?
 Let’s go see!
 Let’s go see!”

 These 105 paintings by the New England native are camera candy.
 My only warning for parents is that, even though the walls are exposed, little fingers should not touch them because oily fingers damage the pretty.